MCV-2024-C1-Project/Team6/README.md

   - HSV: Hue, Saturation, Value
   - YCbCr: Luma, Cb, Cr
   - Super: Luma, Cb, Cr, Hue, Saturation, Value
-  - Pyramid: Pyramid based histogram extraction using any of the previous ones.
+  - Pyramid*{num}*{type}: Pyramid based histogram extraction using any of the previous ones. num for level size and type for individual histogram type
-  - Block: Block based histogram extraction using any of the previous ones.
+  - Block*{sum}*{type}: Block based histogram extraction using any of the previous ones. num for number of blocks and type for individual histogram type

 - Example Descriptor Types: